bjornmeansbear/lectureScripts/ClimateDesigners.md

 1. Climate Designers is a website -- <https://climatedesigners.org>

     - highlight climate design projects
     - host climate design portoflios
     - job board for climtae design rols (climate bsae tie in)
     - platform for resource sharing/FAQ/Q&A
     - educators > resources, networking, etc.
     - meetups
     - create a community all over
     - workshops

-and

 2. Climate Designers is a community -- <https://climate-designers.mn.co>

     The climate designer community is meant to help in a number of ways

     - networking
     - get ideas for how to find work; how to find projects
     - share innovative materials, processes, etc.
     - actionable resources
     - realistic tactics
     - ways to integrate into education

 ### KB conclusion?
 Hmmm